 Assad Al-Tahir confirms Haroun’s claims

-There’s a second editor who was working at the station during the conflict I describe in Can his story confirm Haroun’s?
+There’s a second editor who was working at the station during the conflict I describe in my original article.
+Can his story confirm Haroun’s?
 I call him a few days after I first speak with Haroun in September.

 His story matches Haroun’s.
 Al-Tahir also tells me about a first statement written by Free Press Unlimited, which the staff rejected.
 About the pressure the organization put on them to make them sign a statement anyway.